send alcohol

 USPS

-UPS says that they only accept packages containing wine from shippers who are licensed under law, and who have signed and entered into a contract with UPS for the transportation of wine.
+UPS only accepts packages containing wine from shippers who are licensed under law, and who have signed and entered into a contractual service agreement with UPS for the transportation of wine.

 For shipments containing beer or spirits, senders must enter into an approved UPS agreement for the transportation of beer or spirits as applicable.
 The sender must also be licensed and authorized under applicable law to ship beer and spirits.
 For example, a licensed manufacturer may ship to a licensed distributor or retailer.
 "Licensed to Licensed" shipments cannot be made to consumers.